jack-git-morgan/ogl-test-backend/README.md

 ##### Task 2.3 - Creating Products

-User Story - *As a user, I want the ability to add products to my inventory*
+User Story - *As a user, I want the ability to add products to my inventory.*

 Details - Provide functionality in your UI that allows the user to capture the following information to be saved as a new Product record: